edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 from pychip8.opcode import Opcode

 class OperationMapper():
+    """
-    "This class handles mapping a 16 bit opcode value to an operation object"
+    This class handles mapping a 16 bit opcode value to an operation object
+    """

     def __init__(self):
         self._operations = {}